ldtteam/minecolonies/.github/ISSUE_TEMPLATE.md

 ### Actual behaviour
 <!-- What actually happens when this feature is used in it's current state?
-     Try to give good detail here to help us properly understand the issue. -->
+     Try to give as much detail as possible here to help us properly understand the issue. -->

 - <!-- Description here -->